AnthonyMaddox/sei38-project4/README.md

 ## Instructions

 ###### After loading the page, you can click on a module in the left hand navigation menu.
 Within each module are specifically labeled components that correspond to the bouncer Adobe

 ## Credits

-###### All designs for components and pictures were taken from the Adobe XD bouncer mock up.

-#### For more information on React visit: For more information on Storybook visit:
+###### Thanks to WebMD and pixabay for providing all of the pictures and knowledge.